memgraph/docs/docs/reference-guide/storage-modes.md

 ction commits.

 ### Indices
-Disk storage support both label and label-property indices.
+Disk-storage supports both label and label-property indices.
-They are stored in different RocksDB instances as key-value pairs.
+They are stored in separate RocksDB instances as key-value pairs.
-Memgraph loads whole index to memory when user access vertex using index.
+Memgraph loads whole index to separate in-memory cache when user access vertex using index.

 ### Constraints